milesmcc/a17t/docs/information/table.md

 # Overview

 Tables are surprisingly hard to get right.
-The table atom applies to the top-level `<table>` element and results in nice-looking (albeit somewhat opinionated) tables.
+The table element applies to the top-level `<table>` element and results in nice-looking (albeit somewhat opinionated) tables.

-Tables are one of the few atoms in a17t that are more complex than a single element.
+Tables are one of the few elements in a17t that are more complex than a single class.
 The `.table` selector specifies styles for `thead`, `tfoot`, `tr`, `tbody`, `td`, and `th`.
 It automatically also applies itself to `<table>` elements inside the `.content` selector.

 # Considerations

 **Responsiveness** --- As a UI element, tables generally don't work well on smaller devices.
 (Just look at the Google Sheets app.)
 If a fluid mobile layout is important to you, consider using a [card](/layout/card) layout instead.

-**Width** --- This atom by default is set to use all the horizontal space available to it.
+**Width** --- This element by default is set to use all the horizontal space available to it.
 This is _usually_ correct, but you can safely change the `.table` width and the content will automatically reflow.

 # Variants